elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 I want performance portability without a severe hit in battery life.
 If I was programming religiously on this laptop while playing YouTube and listening to music with microsoft word open, the laptop would surely last less.

-In 2020, I was overusing the laptop and the fans were spinning constaly every day.
+In 2020, I was overusing the laptop and the fans were spinning constantly every day.
 The battery ending up becoming bloated and I had to replace it.
 I was able to replace it myself, however the 3 hours and 50 minutes is using this new battery.

 The cord that is connected to the adaptor has the outside worn out.
 Not sure if the wires are exposed, but